programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 add:

 ```
 	// called on mouse click.
-Gets position of click, gets intersecting object, makes it emmisive gets the matching info plane
+Gets position of click, gets intersecting object, makes it emissive, gets the matching info plane
 	function onClick( event ) { // event is the input event information being passed from the event
 		event.preventDefault(); // stops the orbiting
 		// gets 2D click position